kclick91/LearnBySort/README.md

 6. Remove all cases where the first and second highest counts are 1s

 This is one way to find the most important positions where 1 leads to an affirmative.
-Os are not considered in this example and all are affirmative test cases.
+0s are not considered in this example and all are affirmative test cases.
+Also, the position means the same thing in every test case.

 ## Examples